Future Whey vs Hydrolysed Collagen

 This is the case for Future Whey as its main drawcard is speedy absorption to support training and recovery.
 So combining it with whey or milk would not only taste a little funky but would really slow down absorption.
 We always recommend Future Whey is consumed separately in water, ideally around training time.

-Blending is a time when Hydrolysed Collagen does offer an additional benefit.
+Blending is a time when Collagen Protein does offer an additional benefit.
 Although it is quickly absorbed like whey protein, collagen offers significantly different benefits to whey.
 Whether you take it alone or with whey protein, the benefits will still exist.

 Two great protein powder choices